dapr/blog/daprblog/content/posts/2020/2020-10-30-raspi-k3s/index.md

     - Make sure the surge protector that can plug all the power supplies.
 A power strip might not work since the power supplies might not all fit next to each other.
 A cube shaped power supply might be more practical.
     - Check if there are enough ethernet ports in your router for all the computers.
 An ethernet switch might be needed.

-For the Operating System, I picked Ubuntu Server 20.04.1 LTS because it was a well known distribution with a 64 bits server (not desktop) version.
+For the operating system, I picked Ubuntu Server 20.04.1 LTS because it was a well known distribution with a 64 bits server (not desktop) version.
 At the time of this writing, the Raspberry Pi OS was only in 32 bits.
 Although no process will address more than 4 GB of RAM, I still want to validate ARM64 images on Dapr.
 [Flashing the OS image](https://www.raspberrypi.org/documentation/installation/installing-images/) and setting up the static IP + hostname + SSH was a manual step.
 It can still be automated to some extent but each node needs an unique configuration and each flash card will need to be individually flashed and inserted on the computer.

 Next decision was which Kubernetes installation to go with.
 I was aware of [Rancher's K3s Kubernetes](https://rancher.com/docs/k3s/latest/en/) but also got to read about [Ubuntu's Microk8s](https://microk8s.io) and there is a [blog post on how to build a Raspberry Pi cluster with MicroK8s](https://ubuntu.com/blog/building-a-raspberry-pi-cluster-with-microk8s).
 Eventually I found Rancher's [Ansible Playbook for K3s](https://github.com/rancher/k3s-ansible) on how to install it on all nodes with minimal manual configuration.
 Although manually setting up 4 nodes is not the end of the world, I wanted to make the setup as automated as possible.

-For those new to [Ansible](https://www.ansible.com) (like me), it automates provisoning and configuration, enabling infrastructure as code.
-I like Ansible for this job because it only requires the nodes to be accessible via ssh with private key authentication - no need to install an agent or anything else on the nodes.
+For those new to [Ansible](https://www.ansible.com) (like me), it automates provisioning and configuration, enabling infrastructure as code.
+I like Ansible for this job because it only requires the nodes to be accessible via SSH with private key authentication - no need to install an agent or anything else on the nodes.
 The only downside is that it does not work for Windows, so you need a Linux or MacOS host to kick off the Ansible Playbook.

 {{< imgproc picluster Resize "600x" >}}
 Raspberry Pi cluster of 4